informalsystems/vdd/blockchain/blockchain.md

   - The validator pairs in *C* hold more than two-thirds of the total voting power in *NextValidators* at height *h*
   - For every validator pair *(n,p)* in *C*, follows the consensus protocol until consensus for height *h+1* is terminated.

-> - TMBC-VC_AGR - note that correct is temporal property; does that mean we need
-> to define agreement also as a temporal property?
-It seems so to me.
-> - TMBC-VC-PROG - the same as above, it seems like it should be temporal property
-> that depends on correct predicate.
-We probably want also to assume that we always
-> make progress within trusted period (that starts once previous height is committed).

-> input/output variables used to define the temporal properties.
-Most likely they come from an ADR
+We recall that [TMBC-CORRECT] denotes by *correct(n, t)* that full node *n* is correct up to time *t* if it follows all the protocols up to time *t*. **TODO:** talk about late starter, recovery etc. should all be included in correct so that temporal properties below are as general as possible.

 Each correct full node *p* maintains its local copy of the Tendermint blockchain, denoted by *chain_p*.

-A block is a data structure described [here](block).

-#### **[TMBC-D-VAL]**:
-There is a predicate *Valid()* defined over blocks.
-(perhaps we do not need that now)

 ### Temporal Properties